undergrad-partner-school

 Books and Supplies

 When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
-Most students have to spend about $444 for books and supplies during their time at St. John's College, Santa Fe.
+The cost of books and supplies for full-time students of this school is estimated at about $444.

 Boarding